rackerlabs/support-how-to/content/how-to/cloud-networks/basic-network-troubleshooting/index.md

     Chain OUTPUT (policy ACCEPT)
     target     prot opt source               destination

-A different output from the one above indicates a problem with the firewall.
+Different output might indicate a problem with the firewall.

-### route command
+### `route` command

-The **route** command is used to view and edit the routing table.
-The output of the route command varies among Linux&reg; distributions.
-The output below is from a Debian&reg; distribution:
+Use the `route` command to view and edit the routing table.
+The output for `route` varies among Linux&reg; distributions.
+The following output is from a Debian&reg; distribution:

     # route